Sparse Spatial Transformers for Few-Shot Learning: Experiments

 \subsection{Semi-supervised Few-Shot Learning}

 We further verify the effectiveness of our model on more challenging semi-supervised few-shot learning tasks.
-Under semi-supervised few-shot learning settings, we can select image patches from unlabeled samples that meet the mutual perception function (Eq.
-(2)-(4)) with the current support set and add them to the support set to provide more support features.
-Specifically, the workflow of SSFormers-semi is as follows: for the support set $n$, we first search for all patches that satisfy the mutual perception function in unlabeled sets and put them into the set $U_n$.Then we use $U_n$ to extend $S_n$: $S_n = \{S_n^1,...,S_n^{MK}\}\bigcup U_n$.
+Under semisupervised few-shot learning settings, we can select image patches from unlabeled samples that meet the mutual perception function (Eqs.
+(2)-(4)) and add them to the support set to provide more support features.
+Particularly, the workflow of SSFormers-semi is as follows.
+For the support set $n$, we first search for all patches that satisfy the mutual perception function in unlabeled sets and put them into the set $U_n$.
+Then we use $U_n$ to extend $S_n$: $S_n = \{S_n^1,...,S_n^{MK}\}\bigcup U_n$.
 Then, we use the original SSFormers to calculate the similarity.

-We use the same experiment setting in~\cite{semimeta}.
-We use \emph{Conv-64F} as our backbone and train SSFormers-semi on 300,000 tasks on \emph{mini}ImageNet.
+We use the same experimental setting in~\cite{32}.
+We use Conv-64F as our backbone and train SSFormers-semi on 300,000 tasks on \emph{mini}ImageNet with 40\% labeled data.
 The results are shown in Figure 3, where SSFormers-semi shows competitive results with classical baseline methods.